Take a ride on Japan’s only Don Quijote Ferris Wheel, the epic Ebisu Tower in Dotonbori, Osaka.

 Is the Don Quijote Ebisu Tower the most unique ferris wheel in Japan?
 We think it is very quirky and elliptical ferris wheels are pretty rare so it is definitely one of the more popular and iconic rides in Japan.

-You might like – Guide to the coolest gachapon capsule toys in Japan >
+You might like – things to do in Shinsekai, Osaka >

 The experience aboard Ebisu Tower / Don Quijote Ferris Wheel